feihuzhang/GANet/README.md

 ## Pretrained models:

-Pretrained models on sceneflow, kitti and kitti2015 datasets are avaiable at:
+Pretrained models on sceneflow, kitti and kitti2015 datasets are avaiable at: (will update later)

     sceneflow (for fine-tuning, only 10 epoch):